Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Abstract

 \section{Abstract}

-Model-based planning in robotic domains is fundamentally challenged by the hybrid nature of physical dynamics, where continuous motion is punctuated by discrete events such as contacts and impacts.
-Conventional latent world models typically employ monolithic neural networks that enforce global continuity, inevitably over-smoothing the distinct dynamic modes (e.g., sticking vs. sliding, flight vs. stance).
-For a planner, this smoothing results in catastrophic compounding errors during long-horizon lookaheads, rendering the search process unreliable at physical boundaries.
+Model-based planning in robotic domains is challenged by the hybrid nature of physical dynamics, where continuous motion is punctuated by discrete events such as contacts and impacts.
+Conventional latent world models typically employ monolithic neural networks that enforce global continuity, which over-smooths distinct dynamic modes (e.g., sticking vs. sliding, flight vs. stance).
+For a planner, this smoothing results in compounding errors during long-horizon lookaheads, rendering the search process unreliable at physical boundaries.
 To address this, we introduce the Prismatic World Model (PRISM-WM), a structured architecture designed to decompose complex hybrid dynamics into composable primitives.
-PRISM-WM leverages a context-aware Mixture-of-Experts (MoE) framework where a gating mechanism implicitly identifies the current physical mode, and specialized experts predict the associated transition dynamics.
-We further introduce a latent orthogonalization objective to ensure expert diversity, effectively preventing mode collapse.
-By accurately modeling the sharp mode transitions in system dynamics, PRISM-WM significantly reduces rollout drift.
-Extensive experiments on challenging continuous control benchmarks, including high-dimensional humanoids and diverse multi-task settings, demonstrate that PRISM-WM provides a superior high-fidelity substrate for trajectory optimization algorithms (e.g., TD-MPC), proving its potential as a powerful foundational model for next-generation model-based agents.
+PRISM-WM uses a context-aware Mixture-of-Experts (MoE) framework where a gating mechanism implicitly identifies the current physical mode, and specialized experts predict the associated transition dynamics.
+We further introduce a latent orthogonalization objective to ensure expert diversity, preventing mode collapse.
+By modeling the mode transitions in system dynamics, PRISM-WM reduces rollout drift.
+Experiments on continuous control benchmarks, including high-dimensional humanoids and multi-task settings, demonstrate that PRISM-WM provides a high-fidelity substrate for trajectory optimization algorithms (e.g., TD-MPC), indicating its potential as a foundational model for model-based agents.